Will SE Louisiana cover the spread vs. Nicholls State? Betting Trends, Record ATS

 Additional SE Louisiana Insights & Trends

-- Against the spread in Southland action, the Colonels were 4-14-0 last season.
+- The Colonels had four wins in 18 games against the spread last season in Southland games.

-- The Lions' 68.3 points per game are 8.7 fewer points than the 77 the Colonels allow to opponents.
+- The Lions' 68.3 points per game are 8.7 fewer points than the 77.0 the Colonels give up to opponents.

 Bet on this or any college basketball matchup at BetMGM